This Version Posted: June 15, 2020

 Should we be visiting parents, grandparents or older adults?

-If you are not feeling well, stay home and get healthy.
 If you don’t have symptoms and visit an older friend or relative, be sure to practise physical distancing — staying at least two metres apart.

 What can older adults do to maintain their health?